 He slowly destroys your self-esteem and makes you believe that he is the only person you can and should depend on.

-He doesn’t take you at your word and spies on you.
+He doesn’t take you at your word and gets suspicious about you.

-If your husband shows most of these behaviors, it isn’t all in your head when you keep thinking, ‘my husband tries to control me all the time.’
+If your husband shows most of these behaviors, it isn’t all in your head when you keep thinking about how “husbands controlling wives” feel.

 We’re going to take you through 10 effective ways to deal with a controlling husband.